1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    ![](../Images/pb14.png)

-1. Drag the **map** below the line chart on the phone layout, resize the map, and then save the file.
+1. Drag the **map** below the line chart on the phone layout, resize the map, and then exit the mobile view.

    ![](../Images/pb15.png)